OUR RESOURCES:

 Inclusive Partners promotes inclusive child care practices that help all children succeed.
 We provide technical assistance, training and support to child care providers so families of children with higher needs can play, work, and learn together.

-Operating in conjunction with Oregon’s Early Learning Division (ELD), we are the only group providing inclusive resources, technical assistance and subsidies for child care providers and families of children with higher needs in Oregon.
+Operating in conjunction with Oregon Department of Early Learning and Care (DELC), we provide inclusive resources, technical assistance and subsidies for child care providers and families of children with higher needs in Oregon.

 How to Find Child Care